If you don't know what Safe Doc is, please refer to this introduction article.

 Safe Doc has two plans, a permanently free plan to personal @gmail.com accounts and a paid plan for school domains.
 The complexity of installation varies.

 - Ensure your @gmail account is signed in Chrome and have the cloud sync turned on.
-Need help on this? visit Google help document.
+Need help on this? visit Google's documentation Turn sync on and off in Chrome.

 - Visit Safe Doc's Chrome web store page, and click Add to Chrome to add this extension.